-CSES will organize a CSES Focus area symposia in the September/October timeframe for presentation of all projects in a given focus area.
+CSES will organize a CSES Symposium at end of summer for presentation of all projects in a given focus area.
 Presentations, publications, and copies of any resulting proposals submitted should be sent to CSES.

 3.1.1 Graduate Program Outline